RottenKiwi/Panorama-Swap-INK-SC/README.md

 5. airdrop_contract - this smart contract contains all the logic for the airdrop event.

-6. stackin_contract - this smart contract contains all the logic for the staking program.
+6. stacking_contract - this smart contract contains all the logic for the staking program.

+67. multi_sig - this smart contract contains all the logic for the multiple signatures wallet.

 #### Useful link: